DanielMSchmidt/dcos-api-schemas/README.md

-# DC/OS Typescript Types
+# DC/OS API Schemas

 Goal of this project is to host typescript definitions for the types available in DC/OS.

 ## State

-- [ ] Automatic generation for manually loaded files
+- [ ] Automatic generation for manually loaded files to both Typescript and GraphQL
   - [x] Allow interfaces
   - [x] Allow key-value maps
   - [ ] Allows Unions
   - [ ] Allows Enums
-- [ ] Generate descriptions as JSDoc
+  - [ ] Descriptions as (JSDoc) Comments
 - [ ] Export user defined type guards for unions like GraphQL does
 - [ ] Export of files as npm package
 - [ ] Continious Delivery of this package